December 13, 2013 at 13 o'Clock you are all invited to celebrate with me my 50th...!

 Swiss Student visit in Chengdu - Grand Hill Golf Club

 Here I demonstrate to you one of my teaching ability.
 To make a complete beginner successfully hitting a golf ball high and straight after her first attempt and this only within a few minutes of instructions!

-Thanks to more than 30 years of experiences with golfers at all levels, I have developped variouse technics and moves to make my golf students happy.
-This performance was made in Grand-Hill Golf Club Driving Range Chengdu city China, where I am a guest.
-I can do it with you any time any where...
-Just feel free to contact me.
+Thanks to more than 30 years of experiences with golfers at all levels, I have developped variouse technics and process.
+This performance was made in Grand-Hill Golf Club Driving Range Chengdu city China.
+I can do it with you any time any where... just need 4 hours of instructions

 Stéphane Barras with Dave Pelz at the Science World Congress 2012

 Le 2 septembre 1996, tu m’as offert le privilège d’un tête à tête de 4 heures, d’abord au practice du golf- club Crans-sur-Sierre à échanger nos idées et plus particulièrement à discuter de « La Différence » que je venais de publier, puis le soir, au bar, ou tu m’as fait des confidences et donné des conseils qu’à ce jour j’utilise encore.
 Cette même semaine, sans le savoir, tu réalisais l’ultime meilleur résultat en stroke play de ta carrière.
 C’était pendant l’Européen Masters dans nos montagnes ou plus tard tu as redessiné le parcours qui depuis porte ton nom.